 Barbados’ high standard of education has produced an easily trained workforce, with an adequate supply of professional as well as skilled and unskilled labour.
 The Government of Barbados has invested heavily in education at all levels, which translates into a steady stream of both high school and tertiary graduates, in an increasingly diverse range of disciplines.
 As a result, Barbados has developed a highly educated work force with a strong work ethic and sound values.

 The Barbados educational system is modeled after the British system and is considered to provide one of the highest standards of education in the English Caribbean.
 The educational system ranges from preschool to University.
 School is compulsory up to the age of 16 and government schools are free at the primary and secondary levels.
 Educational institutions at the post secondary level include colleges, a university and vocational and technical training schools.
 There are also special schools for the mentally and physically handicapped.

-Barbados’ high standard of education has produced an easily trained workforce, with an adequate supply of professional as well as skilled and unskilled labour.
-The labour force is estimated at 143,800 (2012).
-The most recent unemployment data for Q1 2012 indicates an unemployment rate of 11.8% (a 0.6% increase over the 11.2%, recorded in 2011).
+Barbados’ top-level educational system has yielded a highly intelligent workforce, with an abundance of professional as well as skilled and unskilled labour.
+The labour force is estimated at 141,700 (2012).
+The most recent unemployment data for Q1 2013 indicates an unemployment rate of 11.5% (a 0.3% decrease over the 11.8%, recorded in 2012).

 The weekly working hours for office personnel vary between 35 to 40 hours, while a 40-hour week is normal for manual workers.
 Work undertaken in excess of the basic workweek and during public holidays normally attracts premium rates of pay.
 Several pieces of legislation are in place to govern labour relations including the Severance Payments Act and the Holidays With Pay Act.